-Eurozone inflation eases after fall in oil prices
+Eurozone inflation eases as oil prices slump

 - Some retailers turn to liquidators especially for holidays.
 See what one buyer unpacked.
 WATCH

-But stripping out volatile items like energy, inflation remains weak.
-The so-called core rate fell to 1 percent from 1.1 percent.
+But stripping out volatile items like energy, inflation is much weaker and that’s likely to concern the ECB.
+The so-called core rate fell to 1 percent from 1.1 percent, which suggests that wages increases are not strong enough to push up prices on a broad basis.

+Despite the declines, the ECB is still expected on Dec.
+13 to end its monetary stimulus program, under which it has since 2015 bought government bonds in the markets to keep interest rates low.
+It has indicated it could start raising interest rates again next year, though not before the autumn at the earliest.
+The ECB has kept its main interest rate at zero for years and has a negative rate on deposits that commercial banks hold at the central bank.

+“Softer headline inflation for the beginning of 2019 is largely expected, but the degree to which inflation will drop will be key for the ECB to determine when to hike,” said Bert Colijn, a senior economist at ING.